timmyjose-projects/garvel/design/Scratch.md

    * Include another command, `garvel show <config-name>` to show the loaded values of configuration keys.
 This would be useful for something like `garvel show targets` to list all targets for the project.
 (L2)

+   * Instead of copying the template file (Garvel.gl) into the new project root, customise the `name` field with the newly created project's name and create the configuration file.
+(L2)

+   * Add checksum checking for downloaded artifacts.
+(L0).